Buy To Let Mortgage Advisor

-Speak to one of our buy to let mortgage advisors who can help you start your landlord journey from scratch or help manage existing portfolios.
-With access to the whole of the buy to let mortgage market, they can offer advice on the different types of mortgages available to you and help you achieve your requirements.
+Speak to one of our buy to let mortgage brokers who can help you start your landlord journey from scratch or help manage existing portfolios.
+With access to a panel of buy to let mortgage lenders, they can offer advice on the different types of mortgages available to you and help you achieve your requirements.

 Our In House Insurance Specialists can also ensure the property is correctly insured with specific Landlords House Insurance or Rent protection insurance to give you peace of mind that your investment is protected from damage or loss of rent.

 In the past it was the wealthy, cash ready or those who inherited properties who owned properties such as residential (properties for people to live in), commercial premises or land such as farming and agricultural and as the land got sold off some landowners drew up leases enabling them to become the freeholder of the land whilst the leaseholder paid a nominal land charge or ground rent to live on the land.

 Fast forward to the 1990s and the mortgage lenders saw an opportunity to generate further lending revenue and therefore this created the Buy to Let mortgage market.
 This gave people an option to earn an extra income from buying cheap properties and renting these out.